top of page

 Treasurer and Financial Secretary Positions

-Hello All, If you have a computer and computer skills and are willing to “apprentice,” we would like to get in touch with you.
+If you have a computer and computer skills and are willing to “apprentice,” we would like to get in touch with you.
 Council is setting up what is called succession planning.
 This means planning and preparing for the time when a key person is “retiring”.
 We have identified two very important volunteer positions that require succession planning: our Treasurer and our Financial Secretary positions.
 These are not council positions but often a council member will take on the responsibility.
 In a perfect world, we would like other volunteers to take these on.
 Training will be provided.
-Contact me at: jan-nilsson@shaw.ca or by phone at 250-933-3038 Thank you Jan Nilsson, Council co-chair
+Contact the church council chair at: the church office

 STAMPS FOR FREEDOM